virtualizebrief/realprint/readme.md

 # Real Print

 > [!TIP]
-> For more detailed information please visit our main site: ⚡ https://realprint.org ⚡
+> ⚡ https://realprint.org ⚡ For more tips and tricks please visit at our official site.

 ### *Citrix app & desktop printing simplified.*
 Enterprise print solution taylored to Citrix Virtual App & Desktop deployments.
 Great for other setups and corporate wide deployment.